elliotwebdev/renzo-events/README.md

 # Renzo Events

 Welcome to Renzo Events!
-This application aims to assist students and staff of Renzo Gracia affiliate academies in the Greater Houston Area.
+This application aims to assist students and staff of Renzo Gracie affiliate academies in the Greater Houston Area.

 ![preview](https://elliotweb.dev/renzo_events.jpg)